-As our response variable, we choose the expression level of \textit{Bcl11b}, a gene considered to be canonical identifier of deep-layer neurons, denoted as $Y^{\text{Bcl11b}}$.
-We are particularly interested in the association between the expression levels of \textit{Bcl11b} and \textit{Satb2}, because previous studies have demonstrated that \textit{Satb2} acts as a negative regulator of \textit{Bcl11b} \citep{srakovcic2023reactivation}.
+As our response variable, we choose the expression level of \textit{Bcl11b}, a gene considered to be a canonical identifier of deep-layer neurons, denoted as $Y^{\text{Bcl11b}}$.
+We are particularly interested in the association between the expression levels of \textit{Bcl11b} and \textit{Satb2}, because previous studies have demonstrated that \textit{Satb2} acts as a negative regulator of \textit{Bcl11b} during cortical development \citep{britanova2008satb2}.
 To also validate model performance in a situation where no association is expected (i.e. a negative control), we also investigate the association between the expression levels of \textit{Ywhaz}, a gene whose expression is expected to be approximately constant over developmental time. \textit{Ywhaz} is a known housekeeping gene \citep{shaydurov2018analysis}.
-Therefore, the covariate vector in our expert model is specified as \(\boldsymbol{z} = (z^{\text{Satb2}}, z^{\text{Ywhaz}})^\top\), where \(z^{\text{Satb2}}\) and \(z^{\text{Ywhaz}}\) denote the expression levels of \textit{Satb2} and \textit{Ywhaz}, respectively.
-As the latent cell types, upper- and deep-layer neurons are characterized by their marker genes \textit{Satb2} and \textit{Ntng1}, respectively \citep{yaguchi2014identification}.
+We further include two biologically relevant transcription factors, \textit{Fezf2} and \textit{Pou3f2}. \textit{Fezf2} is involved in specifying deep-layer projection-neuron identity, with \textit{Bcl11b} serving as an important downstream effector in this regulatory program \citep{chen2008fezf2}.
+In contrast, \textit{Pou3f2} is associated with the upper-layer cortical neuron program \citep{dominguez2013pou}.
+Therefore, the covariate vector in the expert model is specified as \(\boldsymbol{z} = (z^{\text{Satb2}}, z^{\text{Ywhaz}},z^{\text{Fezf2}},z^{\text{Pou3f2}})^\top\), where each component denotes the expression level of the corresponding gene.
+As the latent cell types, upper- and deep-layer neurons are characterized by their marker genes \textit{Satb2} and \textit{Ntng1}, respectively \citep{fujita2020netrin}.
 Accordingly, we consider that the covariates entering the gating functions are given by \(\boldsymbol{x} = (x^{\text{Satb2}}, x^{\text{Ntng1}})^\top\), where \(x^{\text{Satb2}}\) and \(x^{\text{Ntng1}}\) denote the expression levels of \textit{Satb2} and \textit{Ntng1}, respectively.
-All variables are preprocessed using library-size normalization followed by a log scale transformation.
-A descriptive summary of the average expression levels of the four genes of interest across the two neuronal cell types is presented in Figure~\ref{fig:heatmap}.
+A descriptive summary of the expression levels of these genes of interest across the two neuronal cell types is presented in Figure~\ref{fig_real_dataset}(a).
 It can be seen that the expression of \textit{Bcl11b} is substantially higher in deep-layer neurons than in upper-layer neurons, whereas \textit{Satb2} exhibits higher expression in upper-layer neurons and comparatively low expression in deep-layer neurons.
-We can also observe that \textit{Ntng1} is more highly expressed in deep-layer neurons, and that the expression level of \textit{Ywhaz} remains relatively stable throughout embryonic development.